“I hear and I forget. I see and I remember. I do and I understand” (Confucius)

 How do we identify and classify materials based on their properties?
 This engaging science workshop invites students to investigate the properties of materials and the objects they shape, while exploring their real-world applications.
 Through a sequence of hands-on, inquiry-based activities, students develop critical thinking and problem-solving skills as they test properties such as absorbency or conductivity.
 They are challenged to select suitable materials for specific purposes, encouraging them to consider performance under varying conditions.

+What is sound and how does it travel?
+How do we hear it?
 This engaging, hands-on workshop introduces students to the science of sound, exploring how vibrations create waves and how these waves travel through solids, liquids, and gases.
 Through interactive experiments, students investigate sound transmission, pitch, and volume, while using real scientific tools to test their ideas and predictions.
 Students also explore how the ear processes sound and take part in practical challenges to understand sound insulation and how different materials can reduce noise.

 Why do we experience day and night?
 What causes the phases of the Moon?
 How does Earth compare to the other planets in our solar system?
 This engaging and hands-on workshop invites students to explore the wonders of space through interactive investigation.
 Students discover the structure of our solar system, learn the difference between inner and outer planets, and explore fascinating phenomena such as craters, asteroids, comets, and shooting stars.

-This dynamic, hands-on workshop introduces students to key environmental science concepts through real-world investigation.
-Students explore the importance of protecting freshwater resources, examine how easily pollution can spread through ecosystems, and develop a deeper understanding of the impact of human activity on the environment.
+Why is water conservation important, and how can renewable energy support a sustainable future?
+This engaging, hands-on workshop introduces students to key environmental science concepts through real-world investigation.
+Students explore the importance of protecting freshwater resources, examine how pollution impacts ecosystems, and investigate the effects of human activity on the environment.
+Through inquiry-based activities, they design and test their own water filtration systems and discover how solar energy can be harnessed as a renewable power source.

 Designed to engage and inspire primary school students passioned about geology, this workshop offers an immersive exploration of our planet and how it works.
 Students develop a clear understanding of key geological concepts, including the structure of the Earth and the forces that continuously shape its surface.
 Through a combination of interactive activities, guided discussions, and hands-on experiments, they investigate dynamic processes such as tectonic movement and natural change.